KaoriHelen/KaoriHelen/README.md

 ## Hi there
-- Currently coding in C
+- Using C, Python and Java
-- Working in games
+- Undergrad projects